HimesGroup/BMIN503_Final_Project/README.md

 - GRU-singletest_result.csv: test prediction of single-style GRU model
 - bilstm-singletest_result.csv: test prediction of single-style Bi-LSTM model
 - CNN-singletest_result.csv: test prediction of single-style CNN model

-# BMIN503/EPID600 Final Project

-This repository contains templates for your final written report and GitHub repository.
-Follow the instructions below to clone this repository, and then turn in your final project's code via a pull request to this repository.

-1. To start, **fork** this BMIN503_Final_Project repository.
-1. **Clone** the forked repository to your computer.
-1. Modify the files provided, add your own, and **commit** changes to complete your final project.
-1. **Push**/sync the changes up to your GitHub account.
-1. Create a **pull request** on this, the original BMIN503_Final_Project, repository to turn in your final project.

-Follow the instructions [here][forking] if you are unsure what the above steps mean.

-DUE DATE FOR FINAL VERSION: 12/10/21 11:59PM.
-This is a hard deadline.
-Turn in whatever you have by this date.

 ### Overview
 My project is to explore the performance of predicting ventilator pressure using machine learning.
 The data I am using are shared through a Kaggle competition that hosted by Google brain and Prinston University (https://www.kaggle.com/c/ventilator-pressure-prediction/overview).